 A TALE OF TWO SISTERS

 A Tale of Two Sisters is apparently based on a Korean fairytale, which has been filmed three times before although details about these other versions are spotty.
-Director Kim Jee-woon had previously made the black comedy The Quiet Family (1998), which ended up getting remade as Takashi Miikes gonzo The Happiness of the Katakuris (2001), as well as an episode of the horror anthology Three/Three Extremes II (2002).
+Director Kim Jee-woon had previously made the black comedy The Quiet Family (1998), which ended up getting remade as Takashi Miikes gonzo The Happiness of the Katakuris (2001).
 Kim subsequently gained some international acclaim with the ultra-violent gangster film A Bittersweet Life (2005), the Western The Good, The Bad and the Weird (2008) and the brutal revenge film I Saw the Devil (2010), before coming to the US for the English-language action film The Last Stand (2013).
 He has also made episodes of the genre anthologies Three/Three Extremes II (2002) and Doomsday Book (2012).